[My hearty thanks to Jennifer for her volunteer work to create a custom template for Lyme-Over The Edge. -- Brandilyn]

 Every day is a battle and the battlefield is our bodies.
 The thing about Lyme is that you have to be your own advocate at the time you least are able to.
 You have to fight the disease and the medical establishment.
 You have to remember to take multiple pills at different times during the day when you can barely remember your own name.
 You have to fight depression and people who wonder why you’re not well yet since you’ve been on antibiotics forever.
 You have to deal with the loss of friends who are tired of seeing you sick and wonder why you’re well one day and sick the next.
 They get tired of helping you and drop out of your life.
 You get tired of asking for help from people who don’t want to give it.
 You become isolated and alone which reinforces the depression.

 It’s hard not to dwell on the “what ifs.”
 What if I’d insisted on a Lyme test when my daughter was first sick?
 What if I knew rabbits carried Lyme-infected ticks?
 What if I’d been more diligent about checking for ticks?
 What if I’d gotten antibiotics with that very first tick bite?
 Those are the times I rely on my faith and my trust in God’s plan for my life.
 I don’t understand any of it so I have to trust that He does.
 I don’t know how people fight Lyme without faith.

 As I speak to people about Lyme I am amazed how many people, even living in the Midwest, are cavalier about ticks and tick bites.
 And how many know very little about Lyme, or think that it’s easily treated.
 I’ve recommended many times that people get a Lyme test for unusual symptoms that don’t go away.
 That they get antibiotics every time they think they’ve been bitten.
 Because I don’t want anyone to go through what my daughter and I have if it can be prevented.

-[In tomorrow's post we'll hear from Jennifer's daughter, Caitlan, about her own fight with Lyme.]
+[In Tuesday's post we'll hear from Jennifer's daughter, Caitlan, about her own fight with Lyme.]